 - The cost of replacing lost keys and spare access cards (c.£25 per lost key, c.£10 for lost spare key card).
-There is no charge for temporary use of spares. - Charges for late library books (£35, reduced to £5 if returned) - Vacation residence charges for pre- and post-term residence (£23.42per night) - Guest accommodation fees (£23.42+VAT per night) - Printing (charged at the end of each term) - Essay binding (Library £4 per document)
+There is no charge for temporary use of spares. - Charges for late library books (£35, reduced to £5 if returned) - Vacation residence charges for pre- and post-term residence (£23.95per night) - Guest accommodation fees (£23.95+VAT per night) - Printing (charged at the end of each term) - Essay binding (Library £4 per document)

-These charges are known as Battels, and they will be invoiced by email on a weekly basis.
-Payment is made by Direct Debit, if in place, and will be taken from your account 14 days after the date of the invoice.
+These charges are known as Battels, and they will be invoiced by email to your St Hugh's email address and your personal email on a weekly basis.
+Payment is made by Direct Debit, if in place, and will be taken from your account on or around the 15th of each month.
 Payment by bank transfer must also be made 14 days after the date of the invoice.
-Due to COVID - 19 we are not taking payment in person and the College site remain cashless.
+We are operating a cash free site.